contiamo/operational-ui/src/LabelText/README.md

-This component renders label text, The `<LableText />` element is used to associate with a form field in `<input />` field.
-The `LabelText` tells the users the value that should be enterd in the associated input field.
-This is typically used within the following
+This component renders a semantic label tag.
+This is used internally in the following components if the label prop is specified:

 - Input
 - DatePicker
 - Select
 - Textarea

+`LabelText` is used internally, but is also exposed if you want to use it standalone with other components to achieve visual consistency with surrounding labeled input fields.

 ## Usage